What is Forest Bathing in Japan?

 Tatsusawa-fudo falls in summer

-I first visited Japan when I was sixteen years old.
-A friend from Tokyo had invited me.
-We had met while we both studying at my U.S. high school, and one of the first places she took me was Kamakura.
-It was summer, and although I was used to the hot temperatures of the scorching Arizona desert, I found myself completely mesmerized by the unfamiliar combination of lush green trees, sultry humid air and deafening sound of chirping cicadas.
+When I first visited Japan as a sixteen-year-old at the invitation of a friend from Tokyo who had previously studied at my U.S. high school, one of the first places she took me was Kamakura.
+It was the height of summer, and although I was used to hot temperatures due to my upbringing in the scorching Arizona desert, I found myself completely mesmerized by the unfamiliar combination of lush green trees, sultry humid air, and deafening sound of chirping cicadas.

-“The cicadas sound so loud, it almost feels like silence,” I remember saying to my friend.
-And while this felt somewhat contradictory, I later learned that legendary poet Matsuo Basho had penned a haiku which describes a similar sentiment.
-After visiting a forested mountain temple in Yamagata Prefecture, he wrote:
+I remember remarking to my friend that “the cicadas sound so loud, it almost feels like silence”.
+And while this felt somewhat contradictory, I later learned that legendary poet Matsuo Bashō had penned a haiku after visiting a forested mountain temple in Yamagata Prefecture, which seemed to describe a similar sentiment:

 Ah, such vast stillness!